 Did you know that the US has more vending machines than any other country?
 Vending machines are undoubtedly convenient for consumers.
-But owning your ice vending machine(s) is also a fantastic business opportunity in the US and can offer a great return on investment.
+But owning your ice vending machine is also a fantastic business opportunity that can offer passive income and a great return on investment.

 Running an ice vending business can be as simple as owning one or more vending machines in well-placed locations.
 In addition, it is relatively recession-proof and benefits from very low overheads.

-Leading US companies, such as Ice House America or Everest Ice and Water, have successfully applied their business model to this market.
-They have developed and refined a series of ice vending machine models with varying capacities and functions.
+Leading US companies, such as Ice House America and Everest Ice and Water, have successfully applied their business model to this market.
+They have developed and refined a series of commercial ice vending machine models with varying capacities and functions.
 They are selling these to individuals to own and run their own businesses.
 Under this business model, machine owners will profit from access to a recognized brand and business support – very similar to typical franchise opportunities.

 A lot of the success of an ice vending machine business depends on selecting its vending location.
 Successful locations are typically in high-traffic areas, campsites, and vacation spots.

 Ice vending machines are also commonly added to existing services such as convenience stores, liquor stores, laundromats, car washes, and gas stations.

 Checklist To Start An Ice Vending Business